 While each of Las Vegas' gay bars has a unique flair to it, most have gambling and inexpensive drinks in common.
 There are all sorts of machines on which to try your luck, and "busts" at nearly every club on certain days and times.
 You can drink, cruise and gamble 24/7 in most places here.
 See photos of local nightlife in our gallery pages.

-Bastille on 3rd (1402 S 3rd St), Las Vegas' first gay bar, cozy, intimate, pub/bar, eclectic mix of locals and tourists, happy hours 11am-2pm and 4-8pm, WiFi, AMI Jukebox, Buzztime trivia, gaming machines.
+Bastille on 3rd (1402 S 3rd St, Downtown), Las Vegas' first gay bar, cozy, intimate, pub/bar, eclectic mix of locals and tourists, happy hours 11am-2pm and 4-8pm, WiFi, AMI Jukebox, Buzztime trivia, gaming machines.
 Was Snick's Place.

-Charlie's (5012 S Arville), part of chain (Chicago, Denver, and Phoenix).
-Popular country & western locals' hangout, variety of dance classes and hoedowns, funky disco nights, Drag Bingo, Diva and undies nights, go-go boys.
-Benefits for Street Teens and Nevada AIDS Project and Hanky Panky monthly Pride Underwear Nights.
+Charlie's (5012 S Arville), one of four with Chicago, Denver, and Phoenix; popular country & western locals' hangout, dance classes and hoedowns, funky disco nights, Drag Bingo, Diva and undies nights, go-go boys.
+Benefits include monthly 2nd Wednesday Hanky Panky Pride Underwear Nights.

-Eagle (3430 E Tropicana) leather/levi-influenced bar, game room, busy underwear nights: strip-off for free drinks.
+Eagle (3430 E Tropicana), beyond leather/levi mixed men's bar, game room, karaoke, bodt painting, underwear night strip-off for free drinks, variety shows.

-Flex (4371 W Charleston), a bit off the strip, cheap drinks, game room with pool tables and 24/7 video poker; weekend DJ dance party with go-go boys, drag shows, and karaoke.
+Flex (4371 W Charleston), a bit off the strip, cheap drinks, game room pool tables/ 24/7 video poker; weekend DJ dance party, go-go boys, drag shows, and karaoke.

-Freezone (610 E Naples), in neighborhood affectionately known as the Fruit Loop, dancing, go-go and shot boys, drag shows and karaoke.
-Informal scene mixing tourists and locals.
-Sundays for women, Thursday Boys Nights.
+Freezone (610 E Naples), Fruit Loop dancing, go-go and shot boys and girls, drag shows and karaoke.
+Informal diverse scene mixing tourists and locals, men and women.

 Garage (1487 E Flamingo), cheap drinks, video poker, juke box music at conversation volume, pool tables, darts, friendly crowd and bartenders.

-The Phoenix Bar (4213 West Sahara Ave), gay bar/lounge to the southwest of The Strip, karaoke, DJs, go-go boys, drag shows, burgers/sandwiches, Funderwear Night liquor busts.
+Phoenix Bar (4213 West Sahara Ave), gay/mixed bar/lounge southwest of The Strip; karaoke, DJs, go-go boys, drag shows, burgers/sandwiches, Underwear Parties.

 Pirahna (4633 Paradise Rd), high-energy dancing until dawn, underwear contests, go-go dancers, drag shows, Boylesque cabaret and burlesque performances, Latin nights, special theme parties.